Sennen Cove: Economy

 The village is heavily dependent on tourism and is particularly popular with sea surfing enthusiasts.
 The main tourist season runs from spring until autumn, peaking in the school holidays in August.
 "The Old Boathouse", a surf shop called "Chapel Idne", and a public house are located here as well as various small cafes, ice cream stands, souvenir shops, and small private art galleries, most of which are only open during the tourist season.
 The South West Coast Path passes through Sennen Cove, being about half an hour's walk from Land's End.

 On 8 June 1881 the Faraday landed the eastern end of the trans-atlantic cable known as the "Direct American line".
 A temporary hut was erected about 30 yard west of the Cowloe Rocks. immediately below the ″hevva″ station (seine fishery) and close to the road leading out of the cove.
 The western end of the cable was at Sable Island, off Canada.

 A small fishing fleet of seven is protected by a breakwater built in 1908.
 Mullet used to be an important catch in the bay with the fishery beginning at the end of January and continued towards the end of April.
 Sennen Cove was the most important seine fishery in Cornwall and, in Edwardian times, large schools were still entering the bay with as many as 12,000 caught at one time.
 Seining continued into the 20th century with 1200 stone caught on 3 March 1977.

 The area of cliffs known as "Pedn men du" in the cove is also popular with rock climbers, having non-tidal access.

 Transport

 First South West runs bus services to Sennen Cove.
 Service A1 calls at Sennen Cove on the journey between Penzance and Lands End roughly every hour during the daytime.
 In summer, open top bus A3 calls into the cove on the trip between St Ives and Lands End.
 Until their demise in 2006, Sennen Cove was a popular destination with enthusiasts of the Bristol VR bus due to the steep incline leaving the cove.

 Music

 Shoegaze indie-rock band from the UK, Ride titled a track in their 1990 album Nowhere after Sennen Cove, named 'Sennen'.

+1920s-30s composer and pianist Billy Mayerl composed a tone-poem titled "Sennen Cove" after Sennen Cove.